MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-01.md

-# Welcome to this week in Sui (#1)
+# Welcome to the Sui Developer Newsletter (#1)

 _Nov 15, 2023_

-Welcome to the first Sui developer newsletter.
+Welcome to the Sui developer newsletter.
 Sui is an innovative, decentralized Layer 1 blockchain that redefines asset ownership, and simplifies the smart contract development process with Move, a user-friendly programming language that’s both safe and expressive.
 Below you'll find a collection of all things Sui that occurred recently, organized in structured way for easier consumption.
 Want something mentioned?
-Tag us at @SuiFoundation on Twitter or @SuiFoundation on mastodon.social, or find us on Discord.
+Tag us at @SuiFoundation on Twitter/X or @SuiFoundation on mastodon.social, or find us on Discord.

 ## Community